Electronic monitoring: Important information for employers

 The tracker is monitored by the Monitoring Centre where staff can confirm the whereabouts of the offender or defendant at any time.

-What kind of employment do I need to provide?
+What kind of employment to provide

 Employment must be: